 Banks and other institutions are generous in providing financial assistance for stable trucking businesses.
 However, due to lack of cash flow management, or other business issues, trucking companies can go into bad debt.

-Most sole proprietors are thinly capitalized and a damage shipment or can suddenly bring the business to bankruptcy.
+Most sole proprietors are thinly capitalized and a damaged shipment can suddenly bring the business to bankruptcy.
 If trucking owners and operators do not recognize the potential risks and the preventive measures that they should be practicing to limit their exposure to bad debt, they are bound to be out of business.

 Reporting and Record Keeping